Gossip (Confidence Man and Jade Thirlwall song)

 "Gossip" is a song by Australian band Confidence Man and English singer Jade.
 It was released through Chaos and I Oh You Records on 23 July 2025.
 Commercially, the song peaked at number 25 on the UK Dance Singles Charts.
+Two remixes of the song, by disc jockeys Chris Lake and Bullet Tooth respectively, were released as part of Confidence Man's extended play Active Scenes Vol One (2025).

+"Gossip" was voted in at number 93 on the 2025 Triple J Hottest 100.
+At the AIR Awards of 2026, it was nominated for Best Independent Dance / Club Single.

 Background and release

 In December 2024, Confidence Man and Jade met for the first time at the Rolling Stone awards in the UK.
 The following year on 28 June 2025, "Gossip" had its debut performance at Glastonbury during Jade's set at the Woodsie stage.
-A month later, the band announced the release of the song, alongside with the single artwork.
+A month later, the band announced the release of the song, along with the single artwork.
 On 23 July, it was played for the first time on BBC Radio 1.
 An accompanying music video for "Gossip", was directed by India Harris, and released on the same day as the single's release.
+On 5 December 2025, two remixes of "Gossip" were released on Confidence Man's extended play Active Scenes Vol One, produced by English disc jockeys Chris Lake and Bullet Tooth, respectively.

 Composition

 For NME, Liberty Dunworth described it as a dance-pop anthem.
 Writing for Dork, Sam Taylor noted that it combined elements of dance-pop with acid house music.
 The song was written by Sugar Bones (Aiden Moore), Janet Planet (Grace Stephenson) and Reggie Goodchild (Lewis Stephenson) of Confidence Man along with Jade.
 Reggie Goodchild also produced the song.